Skip to content

 Consolidation outlook

-Market-leading hyperscaler; not a consolidation target.
-The risk is not market stability — it is increasing dependency on AWS architecture as AI workloads deepen.
+Market-leading hyperscaler.
+Not a consolidation target.
+The risk is not market stability.
+It is increasing dependency on AWS architecture as AI workloads deepen.

 High